Advanced Topics in Linear and Discrete Optimization (ADM III)

 In fact, this is number 9 on Smale's list of mathematical problems for the 21st century.

 The lecture on Tuesday, 27 Nov 2019 featured presentations by OSCAR developers.

 Teaching assistant: Paco Criado

 - The Hirsch conjecture and its refutation by Santos

 - Pivoting, Klee-Minty cubes etc

 - Random linear programs and average case analysis

-- Central paths and the interior point method
+- Central paths, the interior point method and tropical linear programming

 18 October 2018, 23 October 2018, 25 October 2018,